tlcottr/gpr/README.md

 # GREENPOINT RUNNERS

-The GPR landing page is the front-end of the Greenpoint Runners digital presence hosted at [greenpointrunners.com](https://greenpointrunners.com).
-Built bu BanditLabs.
+The GPR landing page is the front-end of the Greenpoint Runners digital presence hosted at [greenpointrunners.com](https://greenpointrunners.com) – Built buy **BanditLabs**.

 ## Quickstart